 Okay now that we finally have gathered all the key information about the Mitchell's it is time to compare their tax liability from the old tax system versus the new system.
-The following two IRS 1040 snapshots illustrate this tax comparison, with the first illustration calculating the total tax amount owed under the old tax code, and the second figure showcasing the Mitchell's total tax liability using the new tax code.
+The IRS 1040 forms listed in the figures below illustrate this tax comparison.
+Note that the first illustration calculates the total tax amount owed under the old tax code, and the second figure illustrates the Mitchell's total tax liability under the new tax code.

 1040 - Old Tax System

 The Mitchell's no longer itemize their deductions -- $24,000 is greater than their itemized deductions of $19,733 (this is mainly a result of the standard deduction for married couples went from $13,000 to $24,000)